Rule #1: Go for quality!

 Rule #2: You’ve got to earn good commissions

-In other words, if someone is only paying out 5% or 10% per product sold, this is a pretty low commission.
+In other words, if someone only pays 5% or 10% per product sold, this is a pretty low commission.
 You want to deal with someone who thinks about the lifetime value of a customer and will give you a very high payout.
-These affiliate programs are few and far between because most companies don’t understand the value of a customer and just give you a small percentage of the profit.
+These affiliate programs are few and far between because most companies don’t understand the value of a customer and give you a small percentage of the profit.

-You will find that you will be sending tons of people to them and not getting huge commission checks.
+You will find that you will send tons of people to them without getting huge commission checks.
 It’s something to be concerned about and consider when you are choosing an affiliate program.

-You want to deal with a site that has at least a 1% conversion ratio (which means that one out of every hundred customers you send to them turns into a sale).
-There are not many sites out there that are “experts” at turning visitors into sales, so make sure you go with an affiliate program that has sales copy and website design that “makes you want to buy”.
+You want to deal with a site with at least a 1% conversion ratio (which means that one out of every hundred customers you send them turns into a sale).
+Not many sites are “experts” at turning visitors into sales, so make sure you go with an affiliate program with sales copy and website design that “makes you want to buy.”

-Going back to our numbers game example from before, if 5% of the visitors to your site click-through to your affiliate program site and THEY convert 1% of your visitors into a paying customer… you’d be making 1 sale for every 2000 visitors to your site.
+Going back to our numbers game example from before, if 5% of the visitors to your site click through to your affiliate program site and THEY convert 1% of your visitors into paying customers… you’d be making 1 sale for every 2000 visitors to your site.

 2000 visitors to your site X 5% click-through rate = 100 potential customers X 1% buying ratio = 1 buying customer.